eduardylopes/composition1-java/README.md

 # composition1-java

-This was an exercise that was solved during Professor Nelio Alvez's object-oriented development course.
+This exercise was solved during Professor Nelio Alvez's object-oriented development course.
 In this exercise we use constructors, encapsulation and enumerations.

 UML Diagram: